bberkela/datacert/README.md

 # Jupyter notebook is nice for starting out in some ways, but I prefer creating on a different text editor (ATOM)
 # and then running in command line.
 Why?
 It indents automatically.
 # Both use nice color-coded coded.
 Which helps in reading the code, although the colors aren't consistent

+# Strategies I use for proofing code and documents (start at the end and move backward, help simply the
+# process of cleaning code.
+Catch more errors this way.